Alexander Bustamante: Relationship with Leonard P. Howell

+Alexander Bustamante, the first Prime Minister of Jamaica and a leader of the Jamaica Labour Party (JLP), perceived Howell and the Rastafarians as revolutionary threats.
+Bustamante's government engaged in a campaign against Howell, viewing his messages and activities as seditious following significant unrest among the working-class populations in Jamaica.
+He classed Howell as dangerous, equating Rastafarian identity with lawlessness and rebellion, particularly after events like the Coral Gardens incident in 1963, which intensified state violence against Rastafarians.

 Marriage and family

 He was married four times.
 His fourth wife was Gladys Longbridge, who he married on 7 September 1962, at the age of 78.
 He had no children.
-His parents were Robert Constantine Clarke, and wife Mary nee Wilson.
+His parents were Robert Constantine Clarke, and wife Mary née Wilson.

 Legacy and honours

 Bustamante was commended in 1955 for his public services in Jamaica.
 He was awarded an honorary LLD degree from the Fairfield University in 1963.
 In 1964, he was made a member of the Privy Council of the United Kingdom (PC).
 In 1966, an honorary LLD degree was conferred on him by the University of the West Indies.
 In the same year, he was also awarded the Special Grand Cordon of the Order of Brilliant Star by the Republic of China.
 On 9 June 1967, Bustamante was appointed a Knight Grand Cross of the Order of the British Empire (GBE).

 In 1969, Bustamante became a Member of the Order of National Hero (ONH) in recognition of his achievements, this along with Norman Manley, the black liberationist Marcus Garvey, and two leaders of the 1865 Morant Bay rebellion, Paul Bogle and George William Gordon.
-His portrait graces the Jamaican one dollar coin.
+His portrait graces the Jamaican one dollar coin and one thousand dollar note, alongside Norman Manley.

 Bustamante died in 1977 at the Irish Town Hospital and was buried in the National Heroes Park in Kingston.